capactio/website/docs/example/rocketchat-installation.md

 1. Open the Rocket.Chat site again using provided host during Rocket.Chat installation.
 It should be still accessible.

     > **NOTE**: Depending on which node will be deleted and to which Rocket.Chat Pod you are connected, it may take up to 30 seconds for Kubernetes to change configuration.
-During that time RocketChat may not be available.
+During that time Rocket.Chat may not be available.

 ### Clean-up